I am eventually going to get to a point about obedience

 “For whether a man is urged by love or driven by a fear of threatened evil, since in both cases his action always proceeds from his own intention and decision, either there can be no such thing as sovereignty and right over subjects or else it must include all the means that contribute to men’s willingness to obey. whenever a subject acts in accordance with the commands of the sovereign power, whether he is motivated by love, or fear, or (and this is more frequently the case) a mixture of hope and fear, or by reverence—which is an emotion compounded of fear and awe—or whatever be his motive, he acts from his ruler’s right, not from his own.”

 The revisiting of the question of obedience follows a more well known rectification.
 Spinoza begins Chapter 17 with the statement that social contract is only something that works in theory.
 In actual practice it is undermined by the reality that right and power is inalienable.
 As Spinoza writes, "Nobody can so completely transfer to another all of his right, and consequently his power, as to cease to be a human being, nor will there ever be a sovereign power that can do all it pleases."
 The expansion of right and obedience, subjectivity and subjection, in the same chapter is only an apparent contradiction, one resolved in its solution.
 As Macherey argues ingenium imposes a kind of double bind on rulers: they can neither ignore nor simply accept the irreducible singularity of desires and judgement.
-The former invites ruin and the latter negates the very basis of the state, which is on some level a monopoly of judgement of determining good and bad.
+The former invites rebellion and ruin while the latter negates the very basis of the state, which is on some level a monopoly of judgement of determining good and bad.
 The way to resolve this bind is through the production of the ingenium itself, to shape through practices and habits, the very constitution of judgements and desires.
 This is why political subjects are ideological subjects.
 As Macherey argues Spinoza figured out that the soul is the prison of the body long before Foucault came along.
 The supreme prop of despotism is to keep people in the dark of the constitution of their own particular judgement, or ingenium, so that they think themselves free when they are subjected.
 Knowledge reveals how much people are subjected so that they can become free.

 It is at this point that I can justify my choice of graphics.
 Shepard Fairey's Obey first appeared in the early 90s as a sticker with the slogan "Andre the Giant has a Posse."
 They were advertised in the back of zines, and you could send away for a bunch.
 I know, because I did.
 There was a kind of odd pleasure in seeing them everywhere, and in participating in disseminating them; it felt like participating in some odd in joke.
 The reappearance of the same image, now branded and commodified and with the logo "Obey" is only an effect of those quasi-DIY desires.
 The imposing monolith of power is only an effect of the desires and habits that constitute it.